The Association for Animal Welfare Advancement Learning Center

 Also consider registering for this related recording by UNC professor Dr. Stephen Rogelberg: The Surprising Science of Meetings

 Ph.D.
-Student, Organizational Science, UNC Charlotte
+Candidate Organizational Science, UNC Charlotte

 His research investigates workplace meetings in attempt to better understand how organizations can leverage meetings as way to increase their health, well-being, and effectiveness.
 Today, he will be discussing a focal component of meetings—communication—and how organizations, including those in animal welfare, can establish effective internal communication across all levels of the organization.
-In the webinar, he will discuss common communication pitfalls, techniques to enhance communication, and demonstrate how these techniques and ideas can be applied to (virtual) workplace meetings.